itom-project/plugins/niDAQmx/docs/niDAQmx.rst

 * Digital input task with continuous acquisition (from start to stop signal)
 * Digital output task with a finite number of written samples (per run)
 * Digital output task with continuous write (from start to stop signal)

+All analog tasks are created as voltage tasks, only.
+Transforming voltages into other physical units must be done within the script.

 It is not possible to combine analog and digital ports within one task, hence, once instance of the plugin.
 Finite input tasks can also have a **reference trigger**, that is usually used